Class Schedule

 • High-performance teams

 Students must provide proof of their current ACLS Provider card.
 If proof is not provided prior to the course, the student will be required to pay for and complete the initial course.
-If you completed your most recent ACLS class with us, we have that information on file and you may disregard the previous paragraph.
+If you completed your most recent ACLS class with us, we have that information on file and you may disregard.

 • Systematic approach (assessment)